robert17/iotf-rtd/docs/gateway/gateway_dashboard.rst

 4. Set up devices that are connected to the gateway and are to be connected to the Internet of Things Foundation platform.

 	a.
-Use the REST API Authenticate Gateway stuff as described in the Connection Setup documentation.
+Use the REST API Authenticate Gateway as described in the Connection Setup documentation.
 	b.
 Create a device type for the device or devices which are to connect through the gateway.
 The devices should have *gatewayId* and *gatewayTypeId* properties matching the *deviceId* and *deviceTypeId* of the gateway they are connecting through.
 	c.
 Add the devices which are connected to the gateway to the Internet of Things Foundation.

-The devices connected to the gateway should now be visible in the your Internet of Things Foundation platform organization dashboard.
+The devices connected to the gateway should now be visible in your Internet of Things Foundation platform organization dashboard.